krakenjs/krakenjs.github.io/_includes/docs/gettingstarted.md

 #### 1. Install the generator

-Start by installing the generator globally using npm: `[sudo] npm install -g yo generator-kraken bower`
+Start by installing the generator globally using npm: `[sudo] npm install -g yo generator-kraken bower grunt-cli`